 The Maine Forestry Museum collection consists of hundreds of artifacts, tools, equipment and heavy machinery from regional logging operations.
 View 19 original oil paintings by Alden Grant depicting logging camp life in the early 1900’s.
 Plus, experience miles of hiking trails on our grounds!

 - Open House & Chamber Business After Hours Gathering June 14, 2023

 - Logging Festival July 14 – 15, 2023

-- July 18th Logging Parade
+- Logging Parade July 15, 2023

-Donations of any amount are gratefully accepted.
+Donations of any amount are gratefully appreciated.

 Maine Forestry Museum is a non-profit, 501(c)(3) organization.

 Your donation may be tax deductible.
 Please consult your tax advisor to determine deductibility of your donation.

 Memberships are a great way to support the Museum!
 Benefits include a 10% discount on gift shop items and free entry for your family and friends into the Museum.